macdougt/MLIntroduction/session-7/README.md

 ## 1. What is GAN

-Generative Adversarial Networks are machine learning models able to learn from existing images of a specific domain then generate new images based on the features it learned from the training images.
+Generative Adversarial Networks are machine learning models that learn from existing images of a specific domain then generate new images based on the features learned from the training images.
 GANs follow a zero-sum game in their training where you have 2 models almost fighting against each other one is the discriminator model which try to learn how to detect the real images from the generated images and a generator model which try to generate images with enough quality to trick the discriminator into thinking they are real.

 It is a cop and thief game, where the thief is trying to confuse the cop and the cop is trying to catch the thief.
 For example imagine a discriminator (cop) model, trained to detect images of money, while a generator (thief) is trying to generate fake money with enough quality to confuse the cop.
 Any time the discriminator detects the fake images as fake that is an indication for the generator that it needs to do better, and vice versa.